karllab41/site/_posts/2019-04-06-tensorflow-part-2.markdown

 layout: post
 title:  Tensorflow in Your Browser
 date: 2019-04-06 21:01:00
-description: Getting your neural network to run on your website
+description: Getting your neural network to run on your website, starting with PoseNet
 ---

 <html>